AdeebNqo/NguniTextGeneration/ReadMe.md

         TemplateWriter.saveTemplate(template, templateURI, outputFilename1);
         TemplateWriter.saveTemplates(template, templateURI, outputFilename2);

-# Loading a template from a file with no present URI
+# Loading a template from a file with no preset URI

 In the event that you want to parse a template file, that may include multiple templates, but do not want to hardcode the templates' URI then you can retrieve your templates in the following manner: